 Figure \ref{fig:alphas} shows the resolved CO-to-\htoo\ conversion factors $\alpha_X$ inferred for the three isotopologues under the assumptions detailed above.
 Table \ref{tab:alphaX} also gives representative statistics for all of the pixels that have 3mm continuum emission detected at a signal-to-noise ratio $> 3,$ and that are free of synchrotron contamination (projected radius $r > 2.6$\arcsec, which is $1.3\times \mathrm{FWHM}$).
 Our estimated \alphaCO\ value for \tweco(1$-$0) in NGC~4526 is 5.6$\pm$1.2 \msunpckkms, which is just 30\% larger than a ``standard" Milky Way value of 4.3 in the same units \citep[e.g.][]{leroy_alphas}.
 The result suggests that \tweco\ emission in NGC~4526 is just a bit fainter than usual, for a given \htoo\ surface density.
 Estimated values for \alphaCO\ under different assumptions may be scaled by noting that it is proportional to the gas/dust ratio and the fraction of the continuum intensity that is assumed to be dust, and that it is inversely proportional to the dust emissivity.
+For example, if only half of the continuum comes from dust, our inferred value of $\alpha$ for \tweco(1$-$0) drops to 2.8$\pm$0.6 \msunpckkms.
 As a consistency check, \citet{utomo4526} found that an \alphaCO\ value of 4.4 \msunpckkms\ suggests that most of the molecular clouds in NGC~4526 are in virial equilibrium.